lk-geimfari/mimesis/README.md

 ## Examples
-- [flask_church](https://github.com/lk-geimfari/flask_church) - An extension for `Flask` based on `Church`.
+- [flask_church](https://github.com/lk-geimfari/flask_church) - An extension for `Flask` based on `Elizabeth`.
-- [presturinn](https://github.com/lk-geimfari/presturinn) - This is a fake API based on `Falcon` and `Church v0.2.0` .
+- [presturinn](https://github.com/lk-geimfari/presturinn) - This is a fake API based on `Falcon` and `Elizabeth v0.2.0` .

 ## Contributing
 Your contributions are always welcome!
-Please take a look at the [contribution](https://github.com/lk-geimfari/church/blob/master/CONTRIBUTING.md) guidelines first.
-[Here](https://github.com/lk-geimfari/church/blob/master/CONTRIBUTORS.md) you can look a list of contributors
+Please take a look at the [contribution](https://github.com/lk-geimfari/elizabeth/blob/master/CONTRIBUTING.md) guidelines first.
+[Here](https://github.com/lk-geimfari/elizabeth/blob/master/CONTRIBUTORS.md) you can look a list of contributors

 ## Disclaimer